 I mean, it's unbelievable.

-81 major accomplishments killing the mandate, ANWAR.
+81 major accomplishments, killing the mandate and war.

 The president got rid of 21 regulations for every new one that they adopted.

-We now have black employment at a 17 year high in America.
+We now have black employment at a 17-year high in America.

 And the whole point of a corporate tax cut is so that they will now invest in even more factories.